Towards combinatorial characterization of the smoothness of Hessenberg Schubert varieties: Introduction

+Recently, Hong, Lee, and Park~\cite{HLP} proved that for $w\in\gen$, the intersection $\Omega_w\cap\Hess(S,h)$ is smooth if and only if $\Gamma_{w,h}$ is regular.
+Therefore, our pattern avoidance condition gives a sufficient condition for the smoothness of $\Owh{w}$ for $w\in\Sn{n}$ (see Theorems~\ref{conj:regular},~\ref{thm:final}, and Figure~\ref{fig:diagram}).

 This paper is organized as follows.
 In Section~\ref{sec:2}, first, we set up notation and terminology, and then review some basic theories on Schubert varieties and Hessenberg Schubert varieties.
 In Section~\ref{sec:GKM}, we focus on the GKM graph $\Gamma_h$ of a Hessenberg variety and its subgraph $\Gamma_{w, h}$.
 The set of vertices of $\Gamma_{w, h}$ is characterized in terms of the $h$-Bruhat order, and a nice injective map from the set of edges of a vertex to the set of edges of an incident vertex is introduced.
-Further, seven patterns that generator permutations must avoid are presented such that the corresponding Hessenberg Schubert variety is smooth.
-In Section~\ref{sec:regular}, we attempt to prove that avoiding the seven patterns of length~$4$ for generators and ten patterns of length $4$ or~$5$ for an arbitrary permutation is enough to guarantee that the corresponding graph $\Gamma_{w, h}$ is regular.
+Further, the seven patterns that permutations $w\in\gen$ must avoid in order for the variety $\Ow{w}\cap\Hess(S,h)$ to be smooth are also introduced in Section~\ref{sec:GKM}.
+In Section~\ref{sec:regular}, we prove that avoiding the seven patterns of length~$4$ for permutations in $\gen$ and ten patterns of length $4$ or~$5$ for arbitrary permutations suffices to ensure that the corresponding graph $\Gamma_{w, h}$ is regular.
+Hence, we show that avoiding these patterns suffices for the smoothness of $\Owh{w}$ for $w\in\Sn{n}$.